DigiScore/digiscore.github.io/pages/Impact_case_study_MachAInst.md

 ## **The Issue**

-In many cultures around the world being disabled means being segregated: different schools, different opportunities, different funding, different access.
+In many cultures around the world being a disabled child means being segregated: different schools, different opportunities, different funding, different access.
 In music education that can involve having limited access to instruments and learning because of the dominance of a "mainstream" focus on what instruments, participation modes, and expectations of excellence is acceptable.
 This can mean that for a disabled child who can not play am mainstream